Dr. Alexander Everest

 6 mins read

-Meet Dr. Alexander Everest, Founder of Residents Medical
+Meet Dr. Alexander Everest, Founder of Elite American Health Systems

 Start

-After his father passed away in 2008, Dr. Everest took over the business and advanced it into Residentsmedical.com.
-This sophisticated website offers consulting services to aspiring physicians who need a leg up in the complicated and constantly changing medical residency system.
+After his father passed away in 2008, Dr. Everest took over the business.
+He developed it into ResidenceMatch.com, a sophisticated website providing diverse consulting services.
+This platform assists aspiring physicians in navigating the complex and ever-changing medical residency process.

-Meanwhile, Dr. Everest’s ardor for higher studies continues as he pursues a Doctorate in Theology and Biblical Studies.
-This ardor also dovetails together with his charity work with the organization Children of the Night, which allows him to rescue younger women and boys from sex trafficking.
+Dr. Everest continues his passion for higher learning by pursuing a Doctorate in Theology and Biblical Studies.
+This academic pursuit complements his charity work with Children of the Night, an organization that rescues young girls and boys from sex trafficking.

-Where did the idea of Residents Medical come from?
+Where did the idea of the Elite American Health Systems come from?

 There’s a demand and a need for our commercial enterprise.
 Foreign physicians may also pass all their tests; however, when they arrive in America, they may be forced to do things like using taxis because they can’t get damaged through the forms to get to their forums.